-19. Any deliberate or negligent breach of the University Ethics Policy, whether through omission, misdirection or fraud is a serious disciplinary matter.
-Significant breaches of this policy will be investigated under the relevant academic conduct regulations.
+Sanctions 20.
+Any deliberate or negligent breach of the University Ethics Policy, whether through omission, misdirection or fraud is a serious disciplinary matter.
+Significant breaches of this policy will beinvestigated by University Ethics Committee under the Disciplinary Procedure or (in the case of students) under the relevant academic conduct regulations.
 Where an investigation finds that a breach has indeed occurred then the University will (in line with its contractual responsibilities) inform any relevant funders or professional associations.
-Additionally, where a breach concerns a staff member substantively employed elsewhere the University may pass the factual details of the case to the primary employer (this is specifically relevant to Clinical Staff with honorary/associate contracts).
+Additionally, where a breach concerns a staff member substantively employed elsewhere the University may passthe factual details of the case to the primary employer (this is specifically relevant to Clinical Staff with honorary/associate contracts).